This mall manager accounting system is affordable and fair - guaranteed!

 Software Boon or Boondoggle

-Clearly a software provider could and would raise the monthly charge over time for using his or her software if the software subscriber wouldn't know to ask if the provider reserves the right to pump up the price later on.
-With no discussion prior to purchase this barn door remains wide open and there's not a cow alive that can resist an open barn door.
-Frankly, any software vendor offering a program for a monthly installment is downright crooked if he or she doesn't have this conversation before luring people in with the low-price enticement.
-Ask the question, "Can you jack up the price once I'm in and the bar door gets locked?"
+Clearly, a software provider could and would raise the monthly charge over time for using their software if the software subscriber wouldn't know to ask if the provider reserves the right to pump up the price later on.
+With no discussion prior to purchase, this barn door remains wide open and there's not a cow alive that can resist an open barn door.
+Frankly, any software vendor offering a program for a monthly installment is downright crooked if they don't have this conversation before luring people in with the low-price enticement.
+Ask the question, "Can you jack up the price once I'm in and the barn door gets locked?"

 POS Hardware for Shopping Malls